 Did you know we have an accelerated aging calculator on our website?
 Find it here!

 Something to keep in mind is the higher the temperature for accelerated aging, the farther you get from the ambient temperatures the sterile barrier packaging will experience during Real Time aging.
-The less like the real-world conditions are, the more likely you are to create an unrealistic defect in your packaging.
+The less like the real-world medical device storage temperature and overall conditions are, the more likely you are to create an unrealistic defect in your packaging.
 We will talk more about this later in the blog, but a solution to this is to run two aging studies at the same time at different temperatures.

 What’s Humidity Have to Do with It?